SteveSandersonMS/AngularBasicTemplate/README.md

 ### To build a production-ready deployable site

 Run `dotnet publish -c Release` from the command line, or use Visual Studio's *Publish* UI.
+This produces an ahead-of-time (AoT) compiled and minified Angular application, with the .NET code built in *release* mode.

 ## Future plans